What can the project offer me or someone I am working with?

 Thinking Digitally – SCQF level 6.
 A course designed to improve digital skills for practitioners to ensure that they are fully effective in supporting disabled people to access their services online.

-We have three Learning Coordinators, covering different areas, they are available to take referrals by email or telephone, please get in touch with Cath, Marie or Fiona to find out more or alternatively you can contact our North of Scotland Digital Progression Project Administrator Kate at email@example.com who will be happy to assist you.
+We have five Learning Coordinators, covering different areas, they are available to take referrals by email or telephone, please get in touch with Brigitte, Jan, Paul or Fiona to find out more.

 We are always looking for more volunteers to support our projects.
 We have a range of roles that can suit your available time and experience.
 We can provide training, out of pocket expenses and opportunities to our volunteers which are as fulfilling as they are rewarding.
-Please email Gail at firstname.lastname@example.org for an informal chat and a starter pack.
 For more information please see our volunteering page.